Creator Questions: Getting started

 We have a team of specialists dedicated to reviewing projects.
 They’re versed in our rules and many have run Kickstarter projects of their own.
 When looking over a project, they will watch the project video, read the description, and take a look at the rewards.

 If everything looks good, we let the creator know via email, and they can launch the project whenever they're ready.
 We may also share some tips and best practices.
-This process can take up to two business days.
+This process can take up to three business days.
 If there are smaller issues with the project — maybe the project offers a reward that our rules prohibit — we ask the creator to adjust.
 Once the creator has fixed the issue, they’re free to launch.

 If the project violates our rules (it offers financial incentives, promises to donate funds raised on Kickstarter to charity, etc.), we let the creator know that it cannot launch on Kickstarter.
 At that point the creator would be free to appeal our decision.